-At The Hills Private Hospital we pride ourselves on our very low infection rates.
+At The Hills Private Hospital, we pride ourselves on our very low infection rates.
 We are below the national average for hospital-acquired infections.
-We maintain these low levels by staff performing hand hygiene, using alcohol hand gel or washing hands with soap and water in accordance with the '5 Moments of Hand Hygiene'.
+We maintain these low levels by performing hand hygiene.
+This means using alcohol hand gel or washing our hands with soap and water in accordance with the '5 Moments of Hand Hygiene'.

-We achieve above national average for hand hygiene compliance and ask you to also perform hand hygiene regularly and encourage visitors to do so too.
+We perform above the national average for hand hygiene compliance, and we ask you to also perform hand hygiene regularly and encourage visitors to do so, too.

-Hand hygiene is the single most important factor in reducing hospital acquired infections.
-Our hands may look clean but many germs are invisible to our eyes.
+Hand hygiene is the single most important factor in reducing hospital-acquired infections.
+Our hands may look clean, but germs are invisible to our eyes.
 We can unknowingly transmit germs on our hands to others and our environment.